 The Master of Arts in Teaching is available for those who would like to add a Georgia Educator Certificate ot an existing undergraduate degree.
 The MAT in Secondary Education is delivered primarily online, with field experiences in public schools, and leads to a master's degree with teaching certification in grades 6 - 12.
 The program is a good fit for those who are career changers, provisionally-certified teachers, or recent college graduates.
 See www.westga.edu/coelai

-The Masters in Art in Teaching degree is housed in the College of Education, Department of Leadership and Instruction.
-Upon completion of this program, the candidate will meet the requirements to teach grades 6 - 12 in the state of Georgia.
-Candidates will also, meet the requirements for a master's degree.
-The areas in which this degree is available:
+The Masters in Art in Teaching degree is housed in the College of Education Department of Leadership and Instruction.
+Upon completion of this program, the candidate will earn a master's degree that leads to teaching certification in grades 6 - 12 in the state of Georgia.
+The certification areas for which this degree is available include:

 Primarily online, with some hybrid courses.
 Two graduate content courses must be taken.
 They may or may not be online.
 Clinical experiences required.

 Credit & Transfer

 Total semester hours required to earn a degree: 33-34

 Our online courses are as affordable as you will find among accredited schools.
 Students will pay for 33 hours (34 hours for Business Education) of tuition plus a $150 internship supervision fee and current University fees.